Nitrogen triiodide

 Nitrogen triiodide is an inorganic compound with the formula NI3.
 It is an extremely sensitive contact explosive: small quantities explode with a loud, sharp snap when touched even lightly, releasing a purple cloud of iodine vapor; it can even be detonated by alpha radiation.
 NI3 has a complex structural chemistry that is difficult to study because of the instability of the derivatives.
-Although nitrogen is more electronegative than iodine, the compound was so named due to its analogy to the compound nitrogen trichloride.

 Structure of NI3 and its derivatives

-Nitrogen triiodide was first characterized by Raman spectroscopy in 1990 when it was prepared by an ammonia-free route.
+Nitrogen triiodide was first characterized by Raman spectroscopy in 1990, when it was prepared by an ammonia-free route.
 Boron nitride reacts with iodine monofluoride in trichlorofluoromethane at −30 °C to produce pure NI3 in low yield: